TIPS FOR TEACHING A GIRL WITH ADHD OR ADD

 Once your ADHD daughter (and you), know the “why” behind her brain differences, it becomes easier to come up with a way to meet the needs of her brain differences.

-In our homeschool journey, I’ve run into two main problems when homeschooling a girl with ADHD.
+In our homeschool journey, I’ve run into two main problems when teaching a girl with ADHD.
 Use these tips to iron out these two common difficulties.

 - Emotion overload.

-How to Prevent Distractions when Homeschooling a Girl with ADHD
+How to Prevent Distractions when Teaching a Girl with ADHD

 The impulsive side of ADHD means a girl with ADHD will be susceptible to mood swings.
 She will instantly feel completely happy, sad, angry, outraged, or silly- sometimes all within the same day.
 Use these tips for regulating your own emotions and setting the stage for emotion control.

-Check out the complete no-nonsense guide to homeschooling ADHD!
+Check out the complete no-nonsense guide to teaching ADHD!